 Topic Area Information Evidence sought Document Sent (Case for Change and Pre- Consultation Business Case may be only documents needed) Healthcare Setting Narrative summary of the current position in respect to the services covered by proposals Background - demography and service activity/outcomes Model proposed Why proposals for change need to be considered How final options were developed and the clinical rationale Case for Change Options Appraisal Which options were ruled out, and why?
-Options Appraisal What is the proposed model or models?
-Proposed Model of Care Scenarios to show how the proposed changes would affect patients Key Benefits and Pathways, case studies Clinical risks of implementing proposals Risk Assessment Expected outcomes and benefits of delivery Proposed Model of Care, Key Benefits Extent to which community believes proposals will deliver real benefits Engagement documentation Impact proposals will have on services Proposed model of care Clinical Engagement Evidence of clinical leadership and engagement in development of model and implementation plans (not just Proposed model of care, programme documentation
+What is the proposed Options Appraisal Proposed Model of Care model or models?
+Scenarios to show how the proposed changes would affect patients Key Benefits and Pathways, case studies Clinical risks of implementing proposals Risk Assessment Expected outcomes and benefits of delivery Proposed Model of Care, Key Benefits Extent to which community believes proposals will deliver real benefits Engagement documentation Impact proposals will have on services Proposed model of care Clinical Engagement Evidence of clinical leadership and engagement in development of model and implementation plans (not just Proposed model of care, programme documentation

-Commissioning body staff).
-Programme Management The decision-making process and timescales.
-Model of Care and wider Programme documentation Best Practice Fit with clinical evidence and clinical best practice.
-Proposed Model of Care Link of proposals to wider commissioning plans, clinical guidelines etc., alignment with STP Other plans/models of care Implementation and Clinical Outcomes How changes would be implemented, including phasing, pathways, activity, activity type and staffing modelling.
-Pathways, activity, activity type and staffing modelling.
-What would happen to premises.
-Estates intentions Expected changes in clinical outcomes.
-Proposed model of care Performance expectations and sustainability.
-Proposed model of care Of interest Financial Summary EIA Other Documents Sent
+Commissioning body

+staff).

+Programme The decision-making Model of Care and

+Management process and timescales. wider Programme

+documentation

+Best Practice Fit with clinical evidence Proposed Model of Care

+and clinical best practice.

+Link of proposals to wider Other plans/models of

+commissioning plans, care

+clinical guidelines etc.,

+alignment with STP

+Implementation How changes would be Pathways, activity,

+and Clinical implemented, including activity type and

+Outcomes phasing, pathways, staffing modelling.

+activity, activity type and

+staffing modelling.

+What would happen to Estates intentions

+premises.

+Expected changes in Proposed model of care

+clinical outcomes.

+Performance Proposed model of care

+expectations and

+sustainability.

+Of interest Financial Summary

+EIA

+Other Documents

+Sent